 When you get at the yellow bridge before the entrance of Semuc Champey you will continue walking straight for 2 minutes and you will see the entrance.

-If you are up for a little adventure you will love this.
-It’s basically an inflated inner tube floating on the river for about 1 km.
+Tubing is one of the most demanded among the Semuc Champey tours.
+If you are up for a little adventure, you will love this.
+You will be just relaxing on an inflated inner tube floating on the river for about 1 km.

 The cost is around 60 Quetzales.
 If you are staying at Utopia you can use this tour to get back to the hotel and the staff will get your belongings for you.